TYPO3/Fluid/Documentation/Changelog/Index.rst

 Changelog
 =========

-The Changelog lists notable deprecation and breaking changes.
+This Changelog lists notable deprecation and breaking changes.
+The full list of changes is available `in the Fluid releases on GitHub <https://github.com/TYPO3/Fluid/releases>`_.

 .. toctree::
     :maxdepth: 2